 Jay Gala

-I am also collaborating with Dr. Zeerak Talat on hate speech detection using federated learning.
-Before that, I was a research intern at University of California San Diego under the supervision of Prof. Pengtao Xie, where I worked on neural architecture search and generative models.
+Previously, I was a Research Associate at MBZUAI supervised by Yova Kementchedjhieva and Alham Fikri Aji working on multimodal learning.
+I also collaborated with Zeerak Talat on hate speech detection using federated learning Before that, I was an AI Resident at AI4Bharat (IIT Madras) under the supervision of Mitesh Khapra, Anoop Kunchukuttan and Raj Dabre, where I worked on building open-source datasets and models for Indian languages.
+Prior to that, I was a research intern at University of California San Diego under the supervision of Pengtao Xie, where I worked on neural architecture search and generative models.

 I completed my Bachelor’s degree in Computer Engineering from University of Mumbai, India.
 In the past, I was a machine learning intern at Tata Consultancy Services where I worked on understanding customer behavior using natural language processing.
 Before that, I collaborated with Prof. Pratik Kanani on an industry project focusing on anomaly detection in heart rate (pulse) using IoT and machine learning.